 The need for a robust identity security and access management (IAM) strategy is one of the central concerns of securing enterprise IT.

 But with identity theft steadily on the rise in recent years, resulting in billions in losses to companies, the challenge to network managers of maintaining identity security has only increased.
-Network managers are on the lookout for solutions that will achieve the sound levels of security that they need, while giving employees a workable platform.
+Network managers are on the lookout for solutions that will achieve the sound levels of security that they need while giving employees a workable platform.

 Walking a Fine Line

 Organizations face a unique challenge.
 The threats to identity security are diverse.
 Finding a solution that will address each one is difficult in and of itself.
-Trying to incorporate efficient user experience (UX) into such multifaceted solution, may seem nearly impossible.
-Security teams in charge of authentication must walk a fine line: ensuring that the organization is secure from unauthorized users, while keeping legitimate access to the network flowing smoothly.
+Trying to incorporate efficient user experience (UX) into such a multifaceted solution, may seem nearly impossible.
+Security teams in charge of authentication must walk a fine line: ensuring that the organization is secure from unauthorized users while keeping legitimate access to the network flowing smoothly.

 “The use of passwords as a tool for authenticating and protecting users is well understood as a dubious endeavor.
 They are a major security risk.
 No matter the level of encryption applied to them, passwords can and are frequently broken through phishing attacks, brute force, malware or a myriad host of other tactics” Raluca Ada Popa Founder And Chief Technology Officer at Preveil

 The Multiplying Challenges

 Trends in computing have multiplied the challenges faced by organizations to keep identity security robust.

 While technology has allowed firms to grow their talent base beyond geographic boundaries, the growth of mobile computing means that IT teams have less visibility into, and control over, employees’ work practices.
 Those in charge of maintaining network security are finding it increasingly difficult to maintain consistent and uniform security procedures.